RPI-DSPlab/ICP-MIA/README.md

 data:
   train_data_path: "/path/to/your/train_data.json"
   test_data_path: "/path/to/your/test_data.json"
-  data_format: "instruction"  # or "pretrain"
+  data_format: "instruction"  # or "text"
 ```

 ### 2. Running the Attack